A Health and Safety Guide for Our Guests

 Although we have always prided ourselves on our small groups, we’ve reconfigured some guest spaces, groups sizes, and other elements of our trip operations to allow ease in social distancing.
 By design, our operations and various modes of transportation are small-scale and intended to host smaller groups of travelers.
 We feel the best way to experience wild Alaska is away from the crowds.
 There may be moments during your trip when social distancing between our travelers or with our staff is not possible and a well-fitted mask may be recommended.

-Our team has spent the past 12+ months implementing several improved health and hygiene tools and systems at our properties, including but not limited to: HEPA air filtration; hand sanitation stations; touchless fixtures; expanded outdoor covered guest relaxation and dining areas; and enhanced disinfection and cleaning protocols throughout our hospitality departments.
+Our team has spent the past few years implementing several improved health and hygiene tools and systems at our properties, including but not limited to: HEPA air filtration; hand sanitation stations; touchless fixtures; expanded outdoor covered guest relaxation areas; and enhanced disinfection and cleaning protocols throughout our hospitality departments.

 Depending on your particular trip, you may encounter varying types of dining services, including buffet options; order-off-menu options; or our “family style” meal service.
 Best-in-service hygiene protocols will be followed by kitchen teams and food preparation staff.